 Anger, like all other emotions, should not be suppressed.

 Gottman says you can actually use anger.
 For example, when you use anger to stand up for yourself, you gain self-respect.

-But to allow anger to transmute into a positive force, you have to express openly and in non-destructive ways.
+But to allow anger to transmute into a positive force, you have to express it openly and in non-destructive ways.

 You must also avoid down spiraling thoughts such as “how could he do that to me, that’s so unfair, I need to show him now, he will see.. “).

-The right way to express instead is like this:
+The right way to express it instead is like this:

 I feel so angry right now and it’s a fair emotion.
 I can handle this feeling and I need to talk to him right away and fix this situation

 When you’re angry, it’s not true that “getting it off your chest” will help (also read pop-psychology and self-help myths).
 Ranting and raging without a listening partner only makes you angrier.

 What you need indeed is someone to hear you out and work through your feeling.

 Avoid Children-Centered Marriages

 Gottman says that putting your children always first means you put your relationship second.
 And it’s likely that your relationship will suffer.
-Which in turn, it’s been proven, is bad for the children.
+Which in turn, it’s been proven, is bad for children.

 I find the title slightly misleading.
 This is more like 10 case studies and the lessons we can learn from each one.